 When smoking heavier meats like steak, you would usually choose hardwood like mesquite or oak.
 We don’t want that right now.
 Lighter woods like maple, cherry, mulberry, or alder (this one goes very well with most fish) are more recommended.

 Other fruit woods like apple will work fine too, but don’t use mesquite nor hickory.

 Let’s go through the best options when it comes to choosing the best wood:

-- Alder: It’s one of the most popular woods when it comes to smoking fish due to its very subtle, slightly sweet flavor.
+- Alder: One of the most popular woods when it comes to smoking fish due to its very subtle, slightly sweet flavor.
 It’s a perfect partner for our tilapia.

-- Cherry: cherry has a slightly stronger flavor, but not overpowering.
+- Cherry: Has a slightly stronger flavor, but not overpowering.
 Just like apple, it is sweet and fruity.

 You should by no means use any softwood.
 They can’t be used when smoking because they are too high in resin and will ruin your food with a greasy, odd flavor.
 As a rule of thumb, most trees that produce enjoyable fruits or nuts will produce enjoyable smoke.

 Preparing the tilapia

 You have to prepare your tilapia beforehand.
 Clean it and make sure you take out all the bones.
 You can make a simple brine with a cup of salt to a gallon of water proportion.